Heading northeast with a westerly wind, we await cooler weather

 Sunday: Cloudy in the Pyrenees and some showers in the northeast

-The snow level will descend to 2,000 m as temperatures drop.
+The snow level will descend to 2,000 meters as temperatures drop.
 Maximum temperatures will generally fall, especially in the northeast, with a more moderate warming effect.
-The highest values will not exceed 21 °C. Minimum temperatures will be recorded in many cases late in the day.
+The highest values will not exceed 21°C. Minimum temperatures will be recorded in many cases late in the day.
+Westerly winds will blow, along with a southerly wind (garbí) on the coast, and there will be some gusts of mistral in the Ebro region during the morning.

 Winter tasting next week